Effective Potential for Ultracold Atoms at the Zero-Crossing of a Feshbach Resonance: Conclusions and Outlook

 In this article we have discussed the effective potential around a Feshbach resonances as the scattering length is tuned to zero and finite-range corrections become important.
-We showed that the effective-range expansion is badly behaved and the effective potential most be defined from the T-matrix.
-We have demonstrated that the low momenta effective potential obtained from the full T-matrix agrees with one obtained naively from the effective-range expansion when the scattering length goes to zero.
+We showed that the effective-range expansion is badly behaved and the effective potential most be defined from the $T$-matrix.
+We have demonstrated that the low momenta effective potential obtained from the full $T$-matrix agrees with one obtained naively from the effective-range expansion when the scattering length goes to zero.
 Thus even though the effective-range expansion has divergent coefficients at zero-crossing the first terms of the associated effective potential yield consistent results.
 We then estimated the effects of the terms on different condensates.
 Since the effective potential at zero-crossing is attractive it may induce various instabilities which we considered for the case of a two-component Fermi gas under harmonic confinement.

 For the broad Feshbach resonances used in current experiments the effective potential discussed here are negligible and the dipole-dipole interaction dominates completely at zero-crossing.
 However, for narrow resonances in very tightly confined systems some of the effects might be detectable.
+In particular, future generations of microtraps with sub-optical wavelength trap sizes using surface plasmons could be small enough to make finite-range effects important.
 The competing dipole interaction is small for narrow resonances in tight confinement.
 However, it is conceivable that effects of spherically symmetric higher-order terms could be separated from dipolar effects which change with system geometry \cite{fattori2008b}.

+Small trapped Fermi systems have recently become an experimental reality with particle numbers ranging from two to ten \cite{serwane2011}.
+For two atomic fermions with different internal states, the system turns out to be well described by the analytic zero-range model of Busch {\it et al.} \cite{busch1998,stoferle2006,blume2002}, and similarly for three fermions \cite{werner2006}.
+Effective-range corrections to these results have also been studied \cite{idzia2006,suzuki2009,peng2011,zinner2011}.
+Mesoscopic Fermi systems (less than about 50 particles) have been studied in harmonic traps using a number of numerical methods \cite{numerics}, with particular emphasis on the unitary regime where the scattering length diverges.
+It would be interesting to investigate the situation also around zero-crossing of a narrow resonance where the effective range is sizable.
+A preliminary study along this line for three bosons is discussed in Ref.~\cite{zinner2011boson}.